 In addition, for Foreign Companies looking to set up presence in Singapore, there are three specific structures to consider:

-1. Subsidiary in the form of a Private Limited Company with the foreign parent as the shareholder.
+In the form of a Private Limited Company with the foreign parent as the shareholder.
 This provides a separate legal entity that can also avail all the benefits of a private limited company.

-2. Branch office which serves as an extension of the parent.
+Which serves as an extension of the parent.
 A branch office does not have a separate legal identity and the liabilities of the branch extend to the parent.

-3. Representative office which serves as a temporary arrangement for market research activities.
+Which serves as a temporary arrangement for market research activities.
 A representative office is not a separate legal entity and it cannot engage in activities that generate profit.

 Please contact us if you require any assistance in determining the appropriate legal structure for you or assistance in setting up your business structure.